lethiess/DisasterResponsePipeline/README.md

 ### Prerequisites

 All parts of this project are based on **Python 3**.
-There are some additinal requirements for the ETL and ML Pipeline and the webapp.
+There are some additinal requirements for the ETL and ML Pipeline and the web app.
 You need to install the following python packages:
 - flask
 - numpy
 - pandas